1EC4/cosc315p2/README.md

 ## Build instructions
 **Java Implementation:**

-_How to compile code on Linux in the form of makefiles_ _Include a description of any_ `command line arguments your program expects or accepts`
+_Explain how to compile code on Linux in the form of makefiles_

+_Include a description of any_ `command line arguments your program expects or accepts`

 **C Implementation:**

-_How to compile code on Linux in the form of makefiles_ _Include a description of any_ `command line arguments your program expects or accepts`
+_Explain how to compile code on Linux in the form of makefiles_

+_Include a description of any_ `command line arguments your program expects or accepts`

 ## Sample Output